 Pearl River Community College is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award associate degrees.
-Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097, telephone 404-679-4500, or at http://www.sacscoc.org for questions about the accreditation of Pearl River Community College.
+Contact the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of Pearl River Community College.
 The Commission is only to be contacted to learn about the accreditation status of the College, to file a third-party comment at the time of the College's decennial review, or to file a complaint against the College with evidence that appears to support non-compliance with a standard or requirement.
 All normal inquiries about the institution, such as admission requirements, financial aid, educational programs, etc., should be addressed directly to Pearl River Community College and not to the Commission's office.